p55t/aws-intro-immersion/lab3-autoscaling.md

 ### Launch Template:

-> A Launch Template is a capability of EC2 Auto Scaling that allows a
+> A Launch Template is a capability of EC2 that allows a
 > way to templatize your launch requests.
 It enables you to store launch
 > parameters so that you do not have to specify them every time you
 > launch an instance.
 For example, a launch template can contain an